 - Ads

-In fact, the algorithm even determines the search results and comments you see on Facebook.
+The algorithm even determines the search results and comments you see.
 Think of it as an always-on system that runs in the background, pinpointing the most relevant results.

 While the Facebook algorithm uses specific processes and user data, the general concept isn’t unique.
 Every social media platform and search engine uses an algorithm to filter and rank content.